IBE160/SG-Polse/proposal.md

 **Must have(MVP)**
 - User authentication since users will already have a school account
-- Linking to important information within the course (Syllabus, course info and deadlines)
+- Linking to important information within the course in this case IBE160 (Syllabus, course info and deadlines)
 - answer user questions and give concise answers to simple questions
 - Make sure that the chatbot is always working with updated information
 - Guide users to contact teachers with their preffered ways of communication
 - All communication must be encrypted and no personal info is to be stored
 - Connect to canvas to pull information from
+- Ai has to bilingual and has to be able to interpret materials which often have english terms.
+- Ai has to have single session context availbility

+### Technology to use
+- The project is web based
+- Hosting: local
+- Frontend technology: React 18 and Tailwind
+- Backend technology: Node.js
+- database: supabase
+- Authentication: Oauth 2.0
+- Api design: Rest API

 ### Nice to Have (Optional Extensions)
 - suggestions for how to answer tasks, link to articles, tools necessary, etc